 - Dianic Wicca

 Zsuzsanna Budapest mixed Wiccan religious beliefs with feminist politics and in 1971 created the Dianic Witchcraft, today known as Dianic Wicca.
 Dianic focuses on the female energies and thus on the female Goddess, excluding the Horned God.
 Most covens are only for women, some covens exclusively for lesbians.
-While most other Wiccan paths are against it,

 One Gardnerian named Starhawk was inspired by both the Dianic and Gardnerian traditions, and tried to blend the two into a working tradition in her book The Spiral Dance from 1979.
 Starhawk’s tradition is known as Reclaiming and mixes Wicca with environmentalism.

 Eclectic Wicca is rather an all-purpose term placed upon those practitioners, whether solitary or covens, that don’t fit into other specific categories.
 Most solitary wiccans are eclectic.
 Eclectics can use deities from different pantheons in different rituals, some even have a statue of Artemis right next to a statue of Odin!
 A solitary Wiccan can also create their own tradition and it will often by default be called an eclectic tradition.

 Some also use the term NeoWicca to describe all traditions other than the Gardnerian and Alexandrian initiatory traditions, to describe the newer and more eclectic traditions.
 Basically, if you include Eastern traditions such as Feng Shui or yoga in your practice – it’s NeoWicca.

 A few organizations

 Here are a few organizations that have meant a lot to the Pagan and Wiccan communities.

 A Wiccan Church founded by Selena Fox in 1974.
 While not a tradition, Circle Sanctuary has proven valuable as a place of resource for the Pagan community, often via their quarterly magazine.